Kamahl19/react-starter/README.md

 ## Analysing JS bundle

 Project comes with the `source-map-explorer` which analyze and debug JS bundle.
 To use it just run `yarn analyze`

+## Updating dependencies

+Project comes with the default [Renovate](https://renovatebot.com) config `renovate.json`.
+It takes care of automated dependency updates and it's free of charge for open-source projects.
+More about how to [configure here](https://renovatebot.com/docs).